Native Land

-Native Land is a 1942 documentary film directed by Leo Hurwitz and Paul Strand.
+Native Land is a 1942 docudrama film directed by Leo Hurwitz and Paul Strand.

 Synopsis

-A combination of a documentary format and staged reenactments (influenced by the cinematic works of Sergi Eisenstein and Aleksandr Dovzhenko), the independently produced film depicted the struggle of trade unions against union-busting corporations, their spies and contractors.
+A combination of a documentary format and staged reenactments (influenced by the cinematic works of Sergei Eisenstein and Aleksandr Dovzhenko), the independently produced film depicted the struggle of trade unions against union-busting corporations, their spies and contractors.
 It was based on the 1938 report of the La Follette Committee's investigation of the repression of labor organizing.

 Famous African-American singer, actor and activist Paul Robeson participated as an off-screen narrator and vocalist.